Home » Las Vegas » Las Vegas Natural History Museum tickets

 Just between the Neon Museum and Old Las Vegas Mormon Fort State Historic Park in the Cultural Corridor.

-If you plan on taking the Las Vegas Monorail, get down at the Sahara Station, which is closest to the museum.
+If you plan on taking the Las Vegas Monorail, get down at the Sahara Station closest to the museum.

 The museum offers a free on-site parking lot.